Best Dolby Atmos soundbars Buying Guide: Welcome to What Hi-Fi?'s guide to the best Dolby Atmos soundbars that you can buy in 2021...

 Read the full review: Sony HT-ZF9

-Up until recently, LG's soundbars have proven to be a bit of a mixed bag, but the company has redeemed itself with this seriously huge and surprisingly nimble flagship model.
+Up until recently, LG's soundbars have proven to be a bit of a mixed bag, but the company has redeemed itself with its 2021 line-up and the SP8YA is no exception.

-The SP11RA is a big investment in terms of money and space with a separate sub and two surround speakers, while the main unit clocks in at 144cm long.
-However, it’s still a more convenient and less overwhelming undertaking than building a true home cinema system, particularly one to match the LG’s 7.1.4 channels of excellent Dolby Atmos action, not to mention configuring this array of boxes is pretty straightforward using the LG Soundbar app.
+The SP11RA is a big investment in terms of money and space with a separate sub and two surround speakers, not to mention that the main soundbar clocks in at 144cm long.
+However, it’s still a more convenient and less overwhelming undertaking than building a true home cinema system, particularly one that could hope to match the LG’s 7.1.4 channels of excellent Dolby Atmos action.

 So what's underneath all the black brushed metal?
 The main bar has three front-facing channels, two ‘surround’ channels at either end of the bar and on the top surface are a pair of upward-firing height speakers.
 The wireless sub houses an 18cm driver and rear port, while the rears each have a front and upward-firing driver.

 We're pleased to report that all those drivers aren't going to waste; the SP11RA is a big improvement from previous LG models.
-It’s easy to listen to, creating an even, immersive listening experience and, while you may have to give up some space to house it, its connectivity spec is one of the most comprehensive we’ve seen.
+It’s got a nimble and detailed top end and is easy to listen to, creating an even, immersive listening experience.
+While you may have to give up some space to house it, its connectivity spec is one of the most comprehensive and future-proofed we’ve seen.

 Read the full review: LG SP11RA